The Technology, Media and Telecommunications Review: Spain

 According to the General Audiovisual Law, the following requirements must be met to be granted a TV or radio licence that uses the spectrum as a means of transmission.

-Natural persons and legal persons must be citizens of a country within the European Economic Area (EEA) or a country that allows Spanish citizens to hold equivalent licences, and they must have a legal representative domiciled in Spain.
-For legal persons, any foreign (non-EEA) stake in their capital must also comply with the reciprocity principle, and the individual stake of any non-EEA natural or legal person cannot directly or indirectly exceed 25 per cent of the share capital, while the total non-EEA stake must be below 50 per cent of the share capital.
+Natural and legal persons must be citizens of: (1) a European Economic Area (EEA) country; or (2) a country that allows Spanish citizens to hold equivalent licences, and they must have a legal representative domiciled in Spain.
+For legal persons, any foreign (non-EEA) stake in their capital must also comply with the reciprocity principle, and the individual stake of any non-EEA natural or legal persons cannot directly or indirectly exceed 25 per cent of their share capital, while the total non-EEA stake must be below 50 per cent of their share capital.

 Moreover, individuals or legal entities holding a stake in a national provider of television audiovisual communication services cannot acquire a significant stake or voting rights in another provider of the same service if the acquisition prevents the existence of at least three different private providers of national television audiovisual communication services so as to ensure pluralism in the media.